 Debugging Procedure.
-We have found the following steps to be the most efficient way to localize and understand the cause of a verification failure.
+We have found the following steps to be an efficient way to localize and understand the cause of a verification failure.
 If the verifier reports several errors for the same method, we debug them in the order of their source location.

 1. Use the error message to check the method for obvious errors.
 For very simple programs and specifications our approach usually requires more effort than simply inspecting the failing method.
-This is often the case for programs that contain neither method calls nor loops, which reduces the likelihood that the verification failure is caused by a weak or incorrect specification.
+This is often the case for programs that contain neither method calls nor loops, which reduces the likelihood that the verification failure is caused by an incorrect or incomplete specification.